webdesignberlin/coding-guidelines/js/guidelines.md

 A function name should include an action and a noun (eg. "countNumber"), if the return value is in boolean the action should be "has" (eg. "hasNumber").

 ## Indentation
-We use soft tabs (4 spaces) for indentation.
+We use soft tabs (1 tab = 4 spaces) for indentation.

 ## Whitespace
 General use: